PatBoyHD/Economy-Chunkloader/README.md

 **You have some customizabillity via the config.yml:**

-Bezahlung:
+Payment:
 &nbsp;&nbsp;&nbsp;&nbsp;Item: NETHERITE_INGOT ⬅️ The Item which the player needs to pay
-&nbsp;&nbsp;&nbsp;&nbsp;Anzahl: 1 ⬅️ total amount they need to pay
+&nbsp;&nbsp;&nbsp;&nbsp;Amount: 1 ⬅️ total amount they need to pay
 Max-Chunks: 3 ⬅️ max chunks a player can have
 Max-Total-Chunks: 300 ⬅️ Count of forceloaded chunks there may be in the world (Admin Chunks do not count and can surpass that limit, stay safe)